aiming-taxonomy/glossary/readme.md

 ## Aim

 The skill to get your crosshair on target and optimise its time on target.
-It is a combination of skills which include: Mouse control, positioning, movement and many more skill and abilities to achieve the goal.
+It is a combination of skills which include: [Mouse control](#mouse-control), positioning, movement and many more skill and abilities to achieve the goal.

 ## Aim Down Sights (ADS)

+An acronym describing the event when you Aim Down Sights which changes the view model, [FOV](#field-of-view-fov)(to a smaller one) and sometimes [sensitivity](#sensitivity)(often to a lower one).

+## Aim Trainers Specific Scenario Naming Conventions

+- Air Nuns: “Air NO UFO NO SKYBOTS”
+- b180, b180t, etc.: “Bounce 180,” “Bounce 180 Tracking,” etc.
+- 1w6t, 1w6ts, 1w2ts reload, etc.: “1wall 6targets small,” etc.
+- 1w2ts reload: Actually the name of the [scenario](#scenario)
+- CLSI, CFSI, CFSEI, etc.: “Close Long Strafes Invincible,” “Close Fast Strafes Easy Invincible,” etc.
+- patts, kints, voxts, voxtarget, etc.: “patTargetSwitch,” “kinTargetSwitch,” etc.
+- Pasu: The name of the guy who requested original 1w5targets pasu [scenario](#scenario) but often refers to clicking [scenarios](#scenario) with moving dots this also applies to many [scenario](#scenario) name prefixes being related to the creator of the [scenario](#scenario)
+- Goated: The [scenario](#scenario) is improved in some regard that doesn't fall under the reload, thin, small, harder, easy, etc naming convention

+## Aim Training

+The process to work on your [mouse control](#mouse-control) with specific [scenarios](#scenarios) resulting in better/more consistent [aim](#aim)

 ## Bots

-In aim trainers, these are the targets that are programmed by map creators to perform actions on screen and become the targets that the player eliminates in order to improve their aim.
+In aim trainers, these are the targets that are programmed by map creators to perform actions on screen and become the targets that the player eliminates in order to improve their [aim](#aim).

 Also known as: `Targets, Dots`